naturalis/arise-metabarcoding-biodiversity/doc/INFRA.md

 connection attempts only succeed from behind an EduVPN connection authenticated as a Naturalis member.**

+# Adding users

+_RStudio server_ follows a multi-user model.
+When accessing the server through the web browser, the user encounters a login screen.
+The credentials correspond with linux users and their passwords.
+Hence, users must be created:

+    sudo su
+    adduser --force-badname firstname.lastname

+...where firstname.lastname follows the format of Naturalis accounts and email addresses.
+During this step, the user is prompted to enter a password.
+This password corresponds with the login through the server process.

 # Accessing _RStudio server_'s port

 _RStudio server_ is a webserver process that (by default) listens on